Moortown, Lincolnshire

 Moortown is a hamlet in the civil parish of South Kelsey, and in the West Lindsey district of Lincolnshire, England.
 It is at the crossroads of the B1205 and B1434 roads, 3 mi south-west from Caistor, 7 mi south-east from Brigg and 14 mi west from Grimsby.
-The population is included in the civil parish of South Kelsey.

 The nearest primary school is in North Kelsey and the nearest secondary schools are in Caistor.
 Moortown has a public house, The Skipworth Arms, a campsite, bus shelter, and a letterbox.

 Previously there was a Victorian railway station (opposite the Skipworth Arms) from which trains to Lincoln and Grimsby ran.
 There are weekday bus services to Brigg and Scunthorpe.

 Golden Jubilee

 In 2002 village residents marked the Golden Jubilee of Elizabeth II.
 There was a Jubilee Day event and a permanent memorial constructed, the latter a decorative sign with brass plaque adjacent to an existing Silver Jubilee bench.